maximalist0/2026-01-fluid-dex-v2/README.md

 3. No bad debt socialization mechanism
 The Money Market contracts also do not include any functionality to socialize bad debt across users or the protocol.

+4. Small amount liquidation edge cases
+In certain edge cases, if the withdrawal amount or the payback amount during liquidations is very small, the operation may fail due to the protocol’s security checks.
+The team is aware that this behavior can, in rare situations, result in residual bad debt.
 ___

 ### Q: Please list any relevant protocol resources.